Asraf-JS/M365-Copilot-Workshop/01-copilot-fundamentals/README.md

 Some versions of Copilot are beginning to introduce optional memory features that allow it to retain preferences across sessions, but this depends on your organisation's settings and the version of Copilot your tenant is using.

 ### Notebooks (Persistent context)
-Copilot Chat includes a **Notebooks** feature that lets you create a persistent context — a set of instructions or background information that Copilot always has available in that notebook, even across sessions.
+Copilot Chat includes a **Notebooks** feature (item **③** in the interface above) that lets you create a persistent context — a set of instructions or background information that Copilot always has available in that notebook, even across sessions.
 Think of it as giving Copilot a permanent briefing document for a specific project or topic.

 ### What this means for you
 - If you want Copilot to maintain a particular tone or approach throughout a project, say so at the start of each session, or use Notebooks